LOCAL INTEGRATION & FAMILY EMPOWERMENT (LIFE) DIVISION

 Afghan Integration and Resettlement Services (AIRS) provides case management services to all Afghan Humanitarian Parolees, SIVs, SQ or SI Parolee, SI Conditional Permanent Residents, refugees or asylees who arrived in the US on or after July 31, 2021 and currently reside in LA and Orange Counties.

 To make a referral, contact Hasmik Ktoian, firstname.lastname@example.org.

-The Opportunity For Youth (OFY) Project’s goal is to provide post-placement services to unaccompanied minors that promote security and opportunities for youth by fostering parental resilience among sponsors and the socioemotional competence of the youth.
-The objective is to provide youth with services that support their reunification with sponsors and aide their integration into their new communities.
+The Opportunities For Youth (OFY) Project’s goal is to provide post-placement services to unaccompanied minors that promote security and opportunities for youth by fostering parental resilience among sponsors and the socioemotional competence of the youth.
+The objective is to provide youth (up to age 21) with services that support their reunification with sponsors and aide their integration into their new communities.

 For more information, view the OFY flyer here.

 The Preferred Communities (PC) program supports refugee and Office of Refugee Resettlement (ORR)-eligible populations with challenging needs that require special attention, including those with serious medical conditions, women at risk, elderly refugees, and those experiencing psychological conditions like trauma resulting from war and other violence.

 For vulnerable individuals who may have difficulty navigating U.S. medical and mental care, the Preferred Communities program offers intensive case management to overcome barriers as they acclimate to life in the U.S. and learn to manage the difficulties they face on their own.

 IILA partners with U.S. Committee for Refugees and Immigrants (USCRI) to provide services including long-term case management, health and medical interventions, mental health interventions, social adjustment services, and housing assistance.